ArenKDesai/Aren-s-Notes/bayesian inferencing in soil.md

 $Y=GH+e$
 where
 - Y is $T\times C$ matrix of pollutant concentrations over time
-- G is TxK concentartion levels from K sources
+- G is TxK concentration levels from K sources over time
-- H is KxC matrix of contributions of each
+- H is KxC matrix of contributions of each K sources